ahmeterdem1/Vector/README.md

 method is faster when working with smaller dimensional matrices.
 But as the dimension grows, speed of this algorithm gets faster many orders of magnitude rapidly.

+## Exceptions

+### DimensionError

+Anything related to dimensions of vectors and matrices.
+Raised in Vector class when dimensions of operands don't match or 0 is given as a dimension to random vector generating functions.

+This error is raised in Matrix class when non-square matrices are passed into inverse calculating functions.

+### ArgTypeError

+Anything related to types of arguments.
+There are 8 modes of this exception depending on the conditions.
+These modes are defined by different combinations of types.
+For example type "i" is used for errors about arguments that should have been _only_ integers.

+### ArgumentError

+Raised when an incorrect amount of arguments is passed into functions.